 Temecula in Riverside County, California — The American West (Pacific Coastal)

 Location.
-33° 29.607′ N, 117° 8.947′ W. Marker is in Temecula, California, in Riverside County.
-Marker is at the intersection of Old Town Front Street and Main Street, on the left when traveling north on Old Town Front Street.
+33° 28.756′ N, 117° 5.863′ W. Marker is in Temecula, California, in Riverside County.
+Marker can be reached from Temecula Parkway east of Redhawk Parkway.
+Marker is located at Vail Headquarters.
 Touch for map.
-Marker is at or near this postal address: 28645 Old Town Front Street, Temecula CA 92590, United States of America.
+Marker is at or near this postal address: 32115 Temecula Parkway, Temecula CA 92592, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 17 miles of this marker, measured as the crow flies.
-Heart o' the Hills (approx. 2½ miles away); The Wolf Store (approx. 3.1 miles away); Treaty of Temecula (approx. The Great Oak (approx. 4.8 miles away); Santa Rosa Rancho (approx. 7.1 miles away); Mission San Antonio de Pala (approx. 9.8 miles away); La Asistencia de San Antonio de Pala (approx. 9.9 miles away); The Santa Margarita Ranch House Bell (approx. 16.9 miles away).
-Touch for a list and map of all markers in Temecula.
+At least 7 other markers are within 11 miles of this marker, measured as the crow flies.
+The Wolf Store (a few steps from this marker); The Great Oak (approx. 2.6 miles away); First National Bank (approx. 3.1 miles away); Heart o' the Hills Mission San Antonio de Pala (approx. 8 miles away); La Asistencia de San Antonio de Pala (approx. 8.1 miles away); Santa Rosa Rancho (approx. 10.2 miles away).

 More.
-Search the internet for First National Bank.
+Search the internet for Treaty of Temecula.

 Credits.
 This page was last revised on June 17, 2019.
 This page originally submitted on June 15, 2019, by Jerry Klinger of Boynton Beach, Florida.
 This page has been viewed 126 times since then.
 Last updated on June 17, 2019, by Craig Baker of Sylmar, California.
 Photos: 1, 2. submitted on June 15, 2019, by Jerry Klinger of Boynton Beach, Florida. • Andrew Ruppenstein was the editor who published this page.